krownlesskev/crud-app/README.md

 I started this project to learn more about the MERN Stack.

-The front end is developed with `React`, with plans to implement `material UI`.
+The front end is developed with `React`, with plans to implement `styled-components`.
-I would love to use `react-bootstrap` as it is seemingly more lightweight, however with `React@18` and `react-bootstrap`'s latest version, there is a compile error that does not have a fix yet.
+I would love to use `react-bootstrap` as it is seemingly lightweight, however with `React@18` and `react-bootstrap`'s latest version, there is a compile error that does not have a fix yet.

 The backend stack will consist of custom API endpoints written in `Node.js`.